fsharp/fslang-design/RFCs/FS-1084-The-UnknownEnum-pattern.md

 Currently, for `match` expressions on enumerations (enums), the warning FS0104 which warns against unknown enum cases not being matched exists.

-However, to silence this warning, one has to either use a wildacard pattern, which has the downside of preventing the warning FS0025 from being emitted when a new enum case is added to the enum type, or disable this warning entirely, which has the downside of a `MatchFailureException` being raised once an invalid value is matched against, potentially as a result of deserialization which the developer cannot control.
+However, to silence this warning, one has to either use a wildcard pattern, which has the downside of preventing the warning FS0025 from being emitted when a new enum case is added to the enum type, or disable this warning entirely, which has the downside of a `MatchFailureException` being raised once an invalid value is matched against, potentially as a result of deserialization which the developer cannot control.

 An `UnknownEnum` pattern would be an ideal solution to this, as it matches all cases that FS0104 would warn against, while keeping FS0025 warnings when a new case is added to the enum type.
 As a result, using `match` expressions on enums can be both safe, as in matching all potential values, and future-proof, as in keeping FS0025 warnings when a new case is added.